 The perfect spot between the weight of lubricated leather and the decreased toughness of lightweight synthetics is frequently reached by thick canvas, multi-layered polyester or nylon, or faux leather.
 For traditional homeowners or DIYers, a durable fake leather or polyester tool belt is a smart option.

-Also read: 5 Best Diamond Chisels for Leather Working
+Also read: 5 Best Leather For Shoes

 It means, the most common materials for tool belts are nylon, PU and natural leather.